Northwest Airlines Flight 188: Investigation

 During the investigation, Cheney and Cole told the National Transportation Safety Board investigators that they were going over schedules using their laptop computers—a serious breach of piloting fundamentals, as well as a violation of Delta Air Lines policy (Delta had recently merged with Northwest).
 The pilots denied suggestions from some aviation safety experts that they had fallen asleep.
 The cockpit voice recorder retains only the last 30 minutes of audio after being powered off and thus audio recordings were not available for the complete duration of the flight's loss of radio contact.

 Findings

-On October 27, 2009, the FAA revoked the licenses of both pilots.
+On October 27, 2009, the FAA revoked the certificates of both pilots.
 The incident and subsequent investigation have led to changes in the rules for cockpit crew and air traffic controllers.
 One issue of particular concern was the delay, exceeding an hour, from the time air traffic controllers realized the plane was out radio contact until an alert on the Domestic Events Network (DEN) was created and NORAD was informed of the situation.
 The commander of NORAD, General Gene Renuart Jr., said in an interview that ideally an alert is created within 10 minutes of losing contact and if they had been alerted in time, fighter jets would have been scrambled to intercept.
 An updated FAA notice effective November 10, 2010, called for an alert to be made within five minutes of last recorded radio contact.